-The Sacred Military Constantinian Order of Saint George is an Order of Knighthood whith origins dating back to Emperor Constantine who founded the Order following the miraculous appearance of the Cross at Saxa Rubra.
-For this reason the Constantinian Order has been considered one of the most ancient among the Orders of Knighthood.
+The Sacred Military Constantinian Order of Saint George is an Order of Knighthood whose origins date back to Emperor Constantine who founded the Order following the miraculous appearance of the Cross at Saxa Rubra.
+For this reason the Constantinian Order has been considered as one of the most ancient among the Orders of Knighthood.
 The main purpose of the Order is the propagation of the faith and the glorification of the Holy Cross.

 The earliest acknowledged document relating to the Order is the Statute of the Byzantine Emperor Isaac IV Angelo Flavio Comneno that dates back to 1190.
 The Grand Mastership descended from father to son in the Comneno family until the last of his line who, having remained without heirs and yet wishing to continue the tradition of the Order, ceded his rights to Francesco Farnese Duke of Parma.
 This transfer was confirmed by Pope Innocent XII who issued the Bull “Sincerae Fidae” on 24th October 1697.